Damiloju/sterling-backend-challenge/README.md

 # Software Developer Application Test

-Create an API that serves the latest scores of fixtures of matches in a “**Mock Premier League**”
+Create an API that serves the latest scores of fixtures of matches in a “Mock Premier League”

-## User Types
+## Features

-There should be:

-- **Admin accounts** which are used to
+**Admin accounts** which are used to

 - signup/login
 - manage teams (add, remove, edit, view)
 - create fixtures (add, remove, edit, view)
 - Generate unique links for fixture

-- **Users accounts** who can
+**Users accounts** who can

 - signup/login
 - view teams
 - view completed fixtures
 - view pending fixtures
-  - robustly search fixtures/teams
+- obustly search fixtures/teams

-- Only the search API should be availble to the public.
+> Only the search API should be availble to the public.

-## Authentication and Session Management
-1. Use redis as your session store.
-3. Authentication and Authorization for admin and user accounts should be done using `Bearer token` and `JWT`.

-## Tools/Stack
+## Technologies

-- NodeJs (JavaScript or TypeScript)
+- NodeJs (JavaScript)
 - MongoDB
 - Redis
 - Docker